-Most buildings in Chinatown's core are closely built old row-houses that have first-floor store-fronts and one or two apartments above.
+Most buildings in Chinatown's core are closely built old rowhouses that have first-floor storefronts and one or two apartments above.
 Streets in the inner area are often very narrow and poorly lit.
 Shops are often small, cramped and dingy looking.
-Unlike the outer areas, innerarea merchants don't have as great a concern for the façades of their stores.
-Few if any storefronts have brightly lit or large signs, and what signs there are tend to be written only in Chinese, or in the native tongue of the shopkeeper.
-Some stores have no signs at all, merely displaying items they sell in their front windows or on small sidewalk displays, if they give any indication at all.
+Unlike the outer areas, inner-area merchants cation at all.
 Shops that sell items like herbal remedies, medicines, or curios often fall into this category, so one has to know where they are located to find them.